Regions of Articulation in Tajweed: Al-Jawf, Al-Halq, Al-Lisan, Ash-Shafatayn, Al-Khayshoom

 Tongue tip letters (ت، د، ط، ل، ن، ر) touch the alveolar ridge behind upper front teeth.
 Tongue blade letters (س، ص، ز، ظ، ث، ذ) involve the blade of the tongue near or touching the upper teeth.
 The contact point is slightly different.

-Ready to Master Articulation with Expert Guidance?
+Ready to Master Articulation with Experienced Guidance?

-Understanding regions of articulation is crucial for proper Quranic recitation.
-Our qualified Tajweed teachers provide personalized feedback to help you master each articulation point accurately and develop perfect pronunciation.
+Our experienced Tajweed teachers provide personalized feedback to help you master each articulation point accurately and develop perfect pronunciation.
+Join our comprehensive Tajweed course and learn regions of articulation systematically.

 Start Learning Tajweed Today